gruntwork-io/cloud-nuke/README.md

 - Inspecting and deleting all CloudWatch Dashboards in an AWS account
 - Inspecting and deleting all OpenSearch Domains in an AWS account
 - Inspecting and deleting all IAM OpenID Connect Providers
-- Inspecting and deleting all Customer managed keys from Key Management Service in an AWS account
+- Inspecting and deleting all Customer managed keys (and associated key aliases) from Key Management Service in an AWS account
 - Inspecting and deleting all CloudWatch Log Groups in an AWS Account
 - Inspecting and deleting all GuardDuty Detectors in an AWS Account
 - Inspecting and deleting all Macie member accounts in an AWS account - as long as those accounts were created by Invitation - and not via AWS Organizations